pes18fan/site/README.md

 # site

 Personal site.
-Created using the Astro static site generator.
+Created using the Astro metaframework.